lpod/lpod-python/doc/level1.rst

    cells = r.get_cells('B:Z')
    cells = r.get_cells(1, 25)

+If the user needs to select a range of cells as a list instead of a 2D array, the ``get_cell_list()`` method should preferred.
+This method requires the same arguments as ``get_cells()`` exists in table- and row-based versions.

+**Note**: The range selection feature provided by the level 1 API is a building block for the lpOD level 2 business-oriented cell range objects.

 Row and column customization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The objects returned by ``get_row()`` and ``get_column()`` can be customized
 using the standard ``set_attribute()`` or ``set_attributes()`` method.
 Possible
 attributes are: